Skip to content

 16. Who won the men’s pole vault at Paris 2024?
 (Medium)

-Answer: Mondo Duplantis of Sweden, with 6.25m.
-A new world record, his 9th career.
+Answer: Mondo Duplantis of Sweden, with 6.25 m.
+A world record at the time, his ninth.

-Duplantis cleared 6.00m to win gold, then set the world record on his third attempt at 6.25m.
-He raised the record again post-Paris to 6.31m at the Mondo Classic in 2026.
-He was 24 years old in Paris and had won every global pole vault title since Tokyo 2020.
+Duplantis cleared 6.00 m to secure gold, then set the world record on his third attempt at 6.25 m.
+He has raised it since, most recently to 6.31 m at the Mondo Classic in Uppsala on 12 March 2026, his 15th world record.
+He was 24 in Paris and had won every global pole vault title since Tokyo 2020.

-17. Which Cuban wrestler won his fifth straight Games gold at Paris 2024?
+17. Which Cuban wrestler won his fifth straight Olympic gold at Paris 2024?
 (Hard)

 Answer: Mijain Lopez Nunez.
-Greco-Roman 130-kg class, the first athlete in any Games event to win five straight golds in the same individual event.
+Greco-Roman 130 kg, the first athlete in any Olympic event to win five straight golds in the same individual event.

-18. How many Games medals does Simone Biles now have?
+18. How many Olympic medals does Simone Biles now have?
 (Medium)

 Answer: 11 total: 7 gold, 2 silver, 2 bronze.

-Biles added 4 medals at Paris 2024 (team gold, all-around gold, vault gold, floor silver).
+Biles added four medals at Paris 2024 (team gold, all-around gold, vault gold, floor silver).
 Her 11 is the most by any American gymnast.
-She is tied for second-most ever by a gymnast (Latynina has 18, Vera Caslavska has 11).
+Among women gymnasts, only Larisa Latynina (18) has more; Biles ties Vera Caslavska (11) for second.
+Across all sports the list is longer, since Katie Ledecky and Isabell Werth sit at 14 apiece.

 19. What made Simone Biles’s Paris 2024 all-around gold historically unique?
 (Hard)

-Answer: The 8-year gap between her two all-around gold medals.
+Answer: The eight-year gap between her two all-around gold medals.

 Larisa Latynina and Vera Caslavska had both won back-to-back all-arounds four years apart.
-Biles went Rio 2016 → Paris 2024 with a Tokyo 2020 withdrawal between them.
-The 8-year gap is a first in the event.
-She was also the oldest all-around women’s gold medallist in 72 years.
+Biles went Rio 2016 to Paris 2024 with a Tokyo 2020 withdrawal in between.
+She was also the oldest women’s all-around champion in 72 years.

 20. Which American swimmer won her fourth straight gold in the 800m freestyle at Paris 2024?
 (Medium)

-She is only the second swimmer ever to win the same event in four straight Olympics, after Phelps in the 200m IM.
-Her Paris 2024 haul brought her career medal count to 14, including 9 golds, tying Latynina for the women’s gold-medal record.
+She is only the second swimmer ever to win the same event at four straight Olympics, after Phelps in the 200m IM.
+Her Paris haul brought her career medal count to 14, including 9 golds, tying Latynina for the women’s gold-medal record.

 Answer: Breaking, also known as breakdancing.

-Breaking was a one-Games-only appearance.
-LA 2028 dropped it from the lineup.
+Breaking was a one-Games appearance, since LA 2028 dropped it from the lineup.
 Australia’s Rachael “Raygun” Gunn became a cultural moment online, finishing last in the women’s draw with a routine that included a kangaroo hop.

 22. Where was surfing held during the Paris 2024 Olympics?
 (Hard)

-The wave at Teahupo’o is one of the heaviest in surfing, breaking over a shallow coral reef.
-The IOC has hosted other geographically distant events before (Stockholm hosted equestrian in 1956 for the Melbourne Games), but Tahiti was the longest gap.
+The wave at Teahupo’o breaks over a shallow coral reef.
+The IOC has hosted geographically distant events before (Stockholm ran the equestrian events for the Melbourne 1956 Games), but Tahiti was the longest gap.

-23. Which four NOCs won their first-ever Games gold medal at Paris 2024?
+23. Which four NOCs won their first-ever Olympic gold medal at Paris 2024?
 (Hard)

 Answer: Botswana, Dominica, Guatemala, and Saint Lucia.

-Athletics was a common theme.
+Athletics was the common thread.
 Saint Lucia’s Julien Alfred won the women’s 100m.
 Dominica’s Thea LaFond won the triple jump.
 Letsile Tebogo won the men’s 200m for Botswana.
 Guatemala’s Adriana Ruano took trap shooting.

 24. What was the venue for athletics at Paris 2024?
 (Medium)